Thomas Pesquet: Expedition 65/66

 On 11 March 2020, ESA announced in a blog post that Pesquet would return to the ISS in the second half of 2021 for a second six-month stay, in which he would become the first European astronaut to launch on board an American Commercial Crew Vehicle.
 And on July 28, 2020, Pesquet was officially assigned to the SpaceX Crew-2 as a mission specialist alongside NASA astronauts Shane Kimbrough commander of the Crew Dragon, Megan McArthur the pilot, and JAXA astronaut Akihiko Hoshide, the other mission specialist.
-Few hours before the announcement and after a competition to name Pesquet's mission, Pesquet revealed his second mission name as Alpha, after Alpha Centauri, the nearest star system to the Sun, following the French mission naming tradition.
+Few hours before the announcement and after a competition to name Pesquet's mission, Pesquet revealed his second mission name as "Alpha", after Alpha Centauri, the nearest star system to the Sun, following the French mission naming tradition.

 Crew Dragon Endeavour was launched on 23 April 2021 at 09:49:02 UTC, and docked to the International Space Station on 24 April at 09:08 UTC.
 Once on board the station, they joined ISS Expedition 65.

 During this mission, Pesquet performed 4 EVAs.
 The first three EVAs were conducted with Shane Kimbrough on the 16, 20, and 25 of June with the tasks to install the first two Roll Out Solar Arrays (iROSA) on the station.
 The fourth EVA was originally planned to be performed by Akihiko Hoshide and Mark Vande Hei, but due to a medical issue for Vande Hei, Pesquet exited for the sixth time of his career the ISS to perform a spacewalk.
 During this spacewalk, he became the European record holder for most cumulative hours spent spacewalking, with a total of 39 hours and 54 minutes.

 On October 4, 2021, he received the command of the ISS from Akihiko Hoshide, making him the first French astronaut to command a space vehicle.
 He transferred the command of the station to his Russian colleague Anton Shkaplerov on November 6, 2021.

 Crew-2 landed in the Gulf of Mexico on 9 November 2021, after 199 days in space.

+Vast PAM-6

+Pesquet has been selected as commander of PAM-6, the sixth private astronaut mission to the ISS, organized by Vast and scheduled for 2027.
+Fellow ESA astronaut Aleš Svoboda will fly as pilot of the mission.
+On 6 July 2026, during a meeting in Paris with journalists from the Association of Professional Aeronautics and Space Journalists (AJPAE), he indicated that this mission could feature an all-European crew.